Theta-Limited/camera-calibration/README.md

 This script does not yet support and will not work correctly for [fisheye camera lenses](https://en.wikipedia.org/wiki/Fisheye_lens).

 Included in this repository is the file [36in_x_48in_9col_12row_100mm_cv_poster.pdf](./36in_x_48in_9col_12row_100mm_cv_poster.pdf), which contains a chessboard pattern with a square size of 100mm sized to print on a 36" x 48" poster.
 It is recommended to turn this poster sideways for taking pictures with the camera you wish to calibrate.
+Make sure to attach the poster to a rigid, flat surface such as a posterboard or large piece of cardboard.

 You may also generate a pattern of a different size using this webpage: https://calib.io/pages/camera-calibration-pattern-generator